SUGGESTIONS FOR WHAT TO WEAR

 Tip: If you have a toddler boy, suspenders are always cute.
 I have some, so just ask.

-Tip: When in doubt of colors to wear --if you have no idea what to do-- choose shades of blues (light blues and dark blues only), browns/tans/khaki, and cream/white.
+Tip: When in doubt of colors to wear --if you have no idea what to do-- choose shades of blues (light blues and dark blues only), light browns/tans/khaki, and cream/white.
 For indoor photos, everyone wearing cream looks amazing.
-See examples of all of this in photos below.

 More examples below!